-The administrative offices of ASUM are located on the first floor of the University Center near the entrance to the Mansfield Mall.
-It is room UC 104.
-Our agencies such as UM Productions, Legal Services, the Off-Campus Renter Center, the Sustainability Center, and the Office of Transportation also have their own offices located within the general vicinity.
+The administrative offices of ASUM are located on the first floor of the University Center near the entrance to the free-speech zone, in UC 104.
+Our agencies such as UM Productions, Legal Services, the Off-Campus Renter Center, the Sustainability Center, and the Office of Transportation also have their own offices in the suite.

 If I have a problem on campus, what can I do?

 Come talk to us!
 We would be happy to discuss any ideas you have for bettering the campus and let you know the avenues with which to act.
-We have a number of services we offer as well as knowledge about the various services campus, as a whole, has to offer.
+We have a number of services we offer as well as knowledge about the various services campus has to offer.

 What do I do to start a new student group?

 We have a group recognition page outlined to help you with the process of being recognized.
-It involves filling out one of our recognition forms and submitting it to the senate for approval.
-After you have been approved you have the ability to ask the senate for travel money, special allocation requests, and yearly finances during the final budgeting process.
-All of the finance-type information can be found under "Funding Information" and is handled by the ASUM Business manager.
+It involves filling out a recognition form and submitting it to the Senate for approval.
+After approval, the student group has the ability to ask the Senate for travel and special allocation funds, and yearly funds during the final budgeting process.
+Student Group funding is handled entirely by the ASUM Business Manager.